 In the first instalment of his brand-new series, Nik Peachey looks at podcasting and how it can be used to help students develop their listening and speaking skills both inside and outside the classroom.
-Nik provides a comprehensive overview article on podcasting, a downloadable lesson plan, a video screencast tutorial and a printable how-to guide.
+Nik provides a comprehensive overview article on podcasting, a downloadable lesson plan and a printable how-to guide.

 Using web-based audio for speaking and listening skills

-Although the term podcasting may be new to you, and the idea of using a computer to create digital audio for speaking and listening tasks for students may seem difficult, in fact it’s very easy – you can create podcasts in just a few minutes using a range of free websites and software.
+If the idea of using a computer to create digital audio for speaking and listening tasks for students seems difficult, you’re not alone.
+In fact, it’s very easy – you can create podcasts in just a few minutes using a range of free websites and software.
 There are a huge number of podcasts freely available on the web that your students can listen to, but the focus of this article is on student- and teacher-created materials and activities.
 All downloadables relating to this article can be found in the ’Related files’ section on the top right-hand side of this page.